PEGASUS – generally accepted approach for testing and approving highly automated driving

 Automated driving functions are becoming established elements of road vehicles.
 The fundamental technical functionality has already been created and demonstrated in a multitude of situations.
 However, when in the future a machine controls the vehicle instead of a human, there must be a generally accepted approach related to the quality and performance of the automated vehicle’s behaviour.

-The DLR’s role in PEGASUS is technical guidance and coordination: it is in charge of project coordination and running the project office and also works on content in sub-projects focussing on scenario analysis, quality benchmarks and testing.
-In cooperation with project partners, the DLR will develop the human-centric quality criteria and benchmarks for automated vehicles.
+The role of the German Aerospace Center (DLR) in PEGASUS is technical guidance and coordination: it is in charge of project coordination and running the project office and also works on content in sub-projects focussing on scenario analysis, quality benchmarks and testing.
+In cooperation with project participants, the DLR will develop the human-centric quality criteria and benchmarks for automated vehicles.
 This requires a precise understanding of human performance ability in road traffic.
 This is ascertained via assessments of prior Naturalistic Driving Studies and supplementary studies carried out in DLR driving simulators.
 By establishing the performance ability of machines, the DLR can apply its existing expertise from research into transition management, mode/situation awareness and human-machine cooperation and from work on balancing human-machine responsibility.
 These investigations into human performance ability are examined as to their transferability into generally applicable procedures for testing automated vehicles.
-The DLR will apply its knowledge in the fields of laboratory testing and live testing on closed-off and public roads and especially its AIM intelligent mobility application platform.
+The DLR will apply its knowledge in the fields of laboratory testing and live testing on closed-off and public roads and especially its Application Platform for Intelligent Mobility (AIM).
 AIM can be used to support and evaluate real-life test runs by using and expanding mobile parts of the AIM traffic and testing infrastructure which already exists.
 A map system suitable for testing will also be established as a further development of the DLR projects SimWorld and SimWorld Urban.
 This will especially be used for laboratory and test bench work for model and simulation based tests.
-As a neutral research partner, there will be cooperative work with industry to evaluate the results as to their practicality and scalability.
+As a neutral research participants, there will be cooperative work with industry to evaluate the results as to their practicality and scalability.

 Duration: